Renee Good, the driver shot and killed by an ICE agent in Minneapolis, was a mom and widow. Here's what we know.

 "Renee was one of the kindest people I've ever known," Ganger told the Tribune.
 "She was extremely compassionate.
 She's taken care of people all her life.
 She was loving, forgiving and affectionate.
 She was an amazing human being."

-Good was previously married to Timmy Ray Macklin Jr., who died in 2023 at age 36, the Tribune reported.
-He was her second husband and the father of her young son, according to the Associated Press, which reported that Good's older children, a 12-year-old son and 15-year-old daughter, were from her first marriage to an ex-husband who spoke to the outlet about her.
-The ex-husband told AP that Good had worked as a dental assistant and at a credit union before becoming a stay-at-home mother in recent years.
+Good was widowed when her husband Timmy Ray Macklin Jr. died in 2023 at age 36, the Tribune reported.
+He was her second husband and the father of her young son, according to the AP, which reported that Good had two older children, a 12-year-old son and 15-year-old daughter, with her first husband.

 "It is with great sadness that Old Dominion University mourns the loss of one of our own, Renee (Macklin) Good," said Brian Hemphill, the university's president, in a statement.
 Hemphill described her death as a "tragic killing" and "yet another clear example that fear and violence have sadly become commonplace in our nation."